interface-ui/interface-ui/docs/langs/en/guide/quick-start.md

 ## Introduction

-Fusion Ui is a Vue3 component library, which is simple, elegant and beautiful to help you build your website quickly.
+Fusion Ui is a Vue3 component library that is simple, elegant, and aesthetically pleasing

+Due to its initial development and gradual improvement, it is not recommended for use in production environments

+If you want to learn how to build the Vue3+Ts+Vite component library, it will be a good choice

 ## Features